PrefectHQ/prefect/docs/cloud/deployment.md

 ## Docker

 Prefect Cloud requires the use of Docker containers.
-Docker provides an excellent industry-standard abstraction for packaging up code along with all of its dependencies for runtime consistency in diverse environments.
+Docker provides an excellent industry-standard abstraction for shipping code along with all of its dependencies for runtime consistency in diverse environments.
 Ultimately, to deploy a Flow to Cloud it needs to be "packaged up" inside a Docker image that is then pushed to a registry of your choosing.

 ### How are Prefect Flows stored inside Docker containers?